TouTje/f1_sensor/README.md

 - `sensor.f1_season_calendar` — A list of all races in the current F1 season.
 - `sensor.f1_driver_standings` — Current driver championship standings.
 - `sensor.f1_constructor_standings` — Current constructor championship standings.
+- `sensor.f1_weather`: Current weather and race-time forecast at the next race location.

 The integration fetches fresh data from the Jolpica-F1 API every 6 hours.